 This is essentially the same as the XA configuration, but "ServerName" and "PortNumber" are not specified.
+Local connections have additional features such as using ???

 1.5.
 Using Multiple Hosts

 A group of Teiid Servers in the same JBoss AS cluster may be connected using failover and load-balancing features.
 To enable theses features in their simplest form, the client needs to specify multiple host name and port number combinations on the URL connection string.